-Originally posted on the blog, Katmai Terrane, on November 21, 2013.
+Originally posted on the blog, Katmai Terrane:

 One remarkable adaptation that has evolved in some animals is hibernation.
 Simply and broadly defined, hibernation is a state of dormancy that allows animals to avoid periods of famine.
 It takes many forms in mammals, but is particularly remarkable in bears.